 Kearney picked up her second foul just 13 seconds later and went to the bench.
-A pair of Clark free throws restored locals’ lead and, with Kearney out of the game, they closed the half on a 10-2 half flurry to pull ahead, 34-27.
+A pair of Clark free throws restored the locals' lead and, with Kearney out of the game, they closed the half on a 10-2 flurry to pull ahead, 34-27.

 Clark totaled eight points in the first half, and added eight more points in the final quarter.

 Kearney scored 15 of the Mighty Macs’ first 25 points, but was 1-of-6 from the floor in the second half.